 Moving a site to a new domain may be necessary after a business has been purchased by a larger entity that wants to integrate it into its own website.
 Or, a business may have changed hands or rebranded and a fresh new look is needed.
 This might include a new business name.

 However, no one wants to lose their current search rankings.
 301 redirects are excellent ways to preserve a ranking while introducing new ownership, branding, or a “new and improved” marketing approach.
-WordPress redirection plugins are very useful tools for this purpose.
+WordPress redirection plugins are handy tools for this purpose.

 Forwarding Multiple Domains